Adnan-Sarkar/Dance-Home-Page-Project-14/README.md

 ##  What I have learned in this project?
 - Flex-box for elements alignment.
 - A clear understanding of CSS position.
+- Media query for responsive design.

 ## ⏲ Time to finish the project
-It took me around 3 hours to complete this project.
+It took me around 5 hours to complete this project with responsiveness.

 ## 📢 Social Links
 - [![](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/AdnanSarkar14)